ChrRubin/CherryRenderer/README.md

 ## More Info
 For more info such as what control point apps have been tested and what video formats CherryRenderer supports, click [here](MOREINFO.md).

-*&ast;I do not own a macOS device, nor do my alpha testers, but technically as long as Java 8 is installed it should run fine.*
+*&ast; I do not own a macOS device, nor do my alpha testers, but technically as long as Java 8 is installed it should run fine.*

 ## Credits
  - [Cling](https://github.com/4thline/cling)